nikitastupin/pwnhub/writings/assessing-impact.md

     github-token -.-> permissions-releases --> impact-malicious-package;
     github-token -.-> permissions-packages --> impact-malicious-package;
     github-token -.-> permissions-actions --> run-workflow_dispatch;
-    github-token -.-> permissions-content --> push-non-protected-branch --> impact-run-workflow-push;
+    github-token -.-> permissions-contents --> push-non-protected-branch;
+    permissions-contents --> impact-tags;
+    pat -.-> impact-run-workflow-push;
     add-label --> impact-run-label-protected-workflow;
     secrets -. only if referenced .-> pat;
     secrets -. only if referenced .-> package-manager-token --> impact-malicious-package;
+    push-non-protected-branch -.-> impact-other-cicd;
 ```

 In the following sections the paths will be unpacked.

 ## The `GITHUB_TOKEN`

 The `GITHUB_TOKEN` secret is always passed to a workflow run.
-See https://gist.github.com/nikitastupin/30e525b776c409e03c2d6f328f254965 for an example of a universal exfiltration technique.
-By default it has read-only permissions for the repositories created after 2023-02-02.
+See [Universal payload for the `GITHUB_TOKEN` exfiltration](https://gist.github.com/nikitastupin/30e525b776c409e03c2d6f328f254965) for more information.
+By default, the `GITHUB_TOKEN` has read-only permissions for repositories created after 2023-02-02.
 However, since most of repositories were created before 2023-02-02 it still has write permissions in many cases.

+(Un)fortunately, the `GITHUB_TOKEN` cannot trigger workflows with the exception of `workflow_dispatch` and `repository_dispatch` which limits the impact.
+See [Triggering a workflow from a workflow](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow#triggering-a-workflow-from-a-workflow) for more information.
+Interestingly, it is not meant to be a security mitigation but functions like one.

-The most impactful permissions are `contents`, `id-token`, `issues`, `pull-requests`, `releases`, and `packages`.
+The most impactful permissions are `contents`, `id-token`, `releases`, and `packages`.
+Some of the less impactful permissions include `issues` and `pull-requests`.
 Let us take a closer look at each of them.

 ### `contents: wirte`

-It is usually not possible to use the permission to push to the default branch because of the branch-protection rules.
-However, there is usually a release workflow in a repository which are triggered by the `push` or `release` events.
-A release workflow naturally has access to package manager secrets because it needs those to publish packages.

-So the `GITHUB_TOKEN` with `contents: write` permission can be used to modify the contents of a non-protected branch and [publish or edit releases](https://docs.github.com/en/rest/overview/permissions-required-for-github-apps?apiVersion=2022-11-28#contents).
-This leads to triggering the release workflow with `GITHUB_SHA` and `GITHUB_REF` set to the non-protected branch, check out from the non-protected branch, building that leads to code execution, and finally access to a package manager secret.
+The `contents: wirte` permission is among the most dangerous and in general allows to:

+1. Push to the repository.
+1. Delete and create tags.
+1. Delete and create releases.

+Many projects apply branch-protection rules to the default branch so usually it is not possible to push to the default branch.
+Still, it is possible to modify the contents of a non-protected branch and [create, edit, or delete releases](https://docs.github.com/en/rest/overview/permissions-required-for-github-apps?apiVersion=2022-11-28#repository-permissions-for-contents).

+Furthermore, it is not possible to modify the contents of the `.github/workflows` directory.

+However, other workflow files like `.circleci/config.yml` can be modified.
+Since CircleCI workflows are are triggered [each time a commit is pushed on a branch that has a `.circleci/config.yml` file included](https://circleci.com/docs/triggers-overview/#run-a-pipeline-on-commit-to-your-code-repository) it is possible to push a malicious `.circleci/config.yml` to a non-protected branch.
+Consequtively, this will trigger a CircleCI workflow with the malicious code that exfiltrates all secrets from the CircleCI environment.

+If there is a `pull_request_target` workflow that does not checkout from a fork but does checkout and execute code it is possible to push malicious code to a non-protected branch and open a pull request to that branch.
+Since the pull request is opened with an external account it will trigger the `pull_request_target` workflow and because the target branch contains malicious code the workflow will be compromised.

 ### `id-token: write`